matushorvath/shadow-kvm/Notes.md

    - add installation and usage to README.md
    - about box, with link to page, licenses
    - test installer on a machine without .NET 9.0
-   - only display reload notification if config file time is changed

 - useful
    - investigate unit tests in C#